suyash248/plagiarism_detection/README.md

 # Plagiarism Detection

-Plagiarism detection using TF-IDF and cosine similarity.
+1. Plagiarism detection using TF-IDF and cosine similarity.

- - Input text will be matched against all the documents present in the DB(`document` table).
+2. Input text will be matched against all the documents present in the DB(`document` table) to get the maximum similarity score.

 ### Requirements
 Python 3.x, pip3, MySQL

 ### How to run?

 1. Move to ```<project-dir>```, create virual environment and then activate it as

 ```sh
 $ cd <project-dir>